 An effective EFM solution addresses all aspects of fraud management, including the collection of data from all possible sources, data analysis, and investigation.
 It should also be able to use company data to develop patterns and improve its fraud detection capabilities.

 EFM systems often use a linked and layered approach in dealing with complex and sophisticated fraud, such as cross-channel fraud where fraudsters exploit phone, web, and other channels.
-The layered approach applies several tiers of protection with fraud detection capabilities and multiple analytical approaches to assess user activity in real-time.
+The layered approach applies several tiers of protection, and lowers risk, with fraud detection capabilities and multiple analytical approaches to assess user activity in real-time.

-A five-layer model is common and often includes the following:
+A five-layer model focusing on fraud protection is common and often includes the following:

 - An endpoint-centric layer.
 This is used to secure the point of access.
 It uses a two- or three-factor authentication and includes device ID, geolocation, and authentication systems.